maria-hampel/hpc-workspace-v2/admin-guide.md

 ### `deldirtimeout`

 A timeout value in seconds that a single workspace is allowed to last.
-If this time is exceeded, the workspace will not be fully deleted, but deletion will be resumed in the next instance of the ```ws_expirer```.
+If this time is exceeded, the workspace might be not be fully deleted, but deletion will be resumed in the next instance of the ```ws_expirer```.
-**Remark** not yet implemented in v2.
+**remark** This timeout is not hard and might be missed in current implementation.

 ### filesystem specific options